rancher/fleet-docs/docs/cli/fleet-cli/install_fleet.md

 ### How fleet apply Works

-If you run fleet apply, the Fleet CLI packages the local content , including `manifests`, `charts`, and `fleet.yaml`.
+If you run `fleet apply`, the Fleet CLI packages the local content , including `manifests`, `charts`, and `fleet.yaml`.
 Then creates a Kubernetes Bundle custom resource (CR) in your cluster.

 The Fleet controller then performs the following steps: